 Purpose of the Bursary

 Any student between the ages of 5 – 16 who is interested in arts, music, culture, science and technology.

 Criteria For Application of Bursary

-Will cover the full cost of attending the Préville Fine Arts Centre Online Summer Camp.
+Will cover the full or partial cost of attending the Préville Fine Arts Centre.
 Note: bursary has no cash value.

 Deadline to Apply

 We are currently accepting applications.
-Bursaries available for all 6 sessions.
-First session begins July 6; last session begins August 10.
+Bursaries available for Fall, Winter/Spring and Summer sessions.